Project-Siege/Folder2YTD/README.md

 # Folder2YTD

-Folder2YTD is an enhanced tool that allows for the automated conversion of image folders into `.ytd` files directly from the file browser.
  This version builds upon the original by introducing command-line capabilities that integrate seamlessly with file management tools like OneCommander.

 ## New Features